cysouw/diathesis/text/c03_prepositions.md

 **Notes**

-Not all instruments allow for this diathesis [@Next].
+Not all instruments allow for this diathesis [@next].

 :::ex
 a.
 Ich belade den Laster mit einem Kran.